Frontline Church

 Frontline Church is an independent Christian church in Liverpool, England, affiliated to the Evangelical Alliance.

 Overview

-The church has two sites within Merseyside, in Wavertree and the Wirral.
+The church has a site within Merseyside, in Wavertree.
 There are currently between 700 - 900 people that attend Frontline Church and a staff of about 30 people which includes church, youth and student workers, pastoral and administrative staff.

 History

 The Early Years 1991-1995

 Frontline Church was founded in 1991 by Pastors Nic Harding and Dave Connolly when they joined their two congregations together.

 In 1993 Dave Sharples founded Kids Klub, a modern-day Sunday school that set out to make church accessible and relevant to inner city kids.
 In 2012 Sharples was appointed an MBE in recognition of his 19 years of service to children and young people in Liverpool.

 Wavertree Building 1996-2011

 In 1996, when Frontline had around 300 people in their congregation, they purchased an old army barracks in the area of Wavertree.
 This building was completely renovated and refurbished and was called the 'Frontline Centre'.

 In 2010 Frontline Church was visited by Nick Clegg and Cherie Blair.